Carrot: History

 When first cultivated, carrots were grown for their aromatic leaves and seeds rather than their roots.
 Carrot seeds have been found in Switzerland and Southern Germany dating back to 2000–3000 BC.
 Some close relatives of the carrot are still grown for their leaves and seeds, such as parsley, coriander (cilantro), fennel, anise, dill and cumin.
-The first mention of the root in classical sources is from the 1st century AD; the Romans ate a root vegetable called pastinaca, which may have been either the carrot or the closely related parsnip.
+The first mention of the root in classical sources is from the 1st century AD; the Romans ate a root vegetable called pastinaca, which may have been the carrot or the closely related parsnip.

 The plant is depicted and described in the Eastern Roman Juliana Anicia Codex, a 6th-century AD Constantinopolitan copy of the Greek physician Dioscorides' 1st-century pharmacopoeia of herbs and medicines, De Materia Medica.
 The text states that "the root can be cooked and eaten".
-Another copy of this work, Codex Neapolitanes from the late 6th or early 7th century, has basically the same illustrations but with roots in purple.
+Another copy of this work, the Codex Neapolitanus from the late 6th or early 7th century, has basically the same illustrations but with roots in purple.

 The plant was introduced into Spain by the Moors in the 8th century.
 In the 10th century, roots from West Asia, India and Europe were purple.
 The modern carrot originated in Afghanistan at about this time.
 The 11th-century Jewish scholar Simeon Seth describes both red and yellow carrots, as does the 12th-century Arab-Andalusian agriculturist, Ibn al-'Awwam.
 Cultivated carrots appeared in China in the 12th century, and in Japan in the 16th or 17th century.

 The orange carrot was created by Dutch growers.
 There is pictorial evidence that the orange carrot existed at least in 512 AD, but it is probable that it was not a stable variety until the Dutch bred the cultivar termed the "Long Orange" at the start of the 18th century.
-Some claim that the Dutch created the orange carrots to honor the Dutch flag at the time and William of Orange, but other authorities argue these claims lack convincing evidence and it is possible that the orange carrot was favored by the Europeans because it does not brown the soups and stews as the purple carrot does and, as such, was more visually attractive.
+Some claim that the Dutch created the orange carrots to honor the Dutch flag at the time and William of Orange, but other authorities argue these claims lack convincing evidence and it is possible that the orange carrot was favoured by the Europeans because it does not brown soups and stews as the purple carrot does and, as such, was more visually attractive.

 Modern carrots were described at about this time by the English antiquary John Aubrey (1626–1697): "Carrots were first sown at Beckington in Somersetshire.
 Some very old Man there [in 1668] did remember their first bringing hither."
 European settlers introduced the carrot to colonial America in the 17th century.
-Outwardly purple carrots, still orange on the inside, were sold in British stores beginning in 2002.